 Thanks for the suggestion.
 Since Sillmann et al. (2013b) has already investigated changes of extreme indices covering precipitation aspects under RCP8.5 scenario based on CMIP5 ensemble over the 21st century to the reference period 1981-2000, here, we simply contrast our conclusions of VR-CESM simulations to theirs.
 Although they use ETCCDI indices and the time slices are not exact the same as ours, the comparisons still roughly hold.
 As suggested, a general table is given below for better illustration.

+Table 1 General contrast of our findings to the CMIP5 model results as studied in Sillmann et al. (2013)